 The Procurement Transparency Report was made public on 27 November 2023 by the Executive Mayor.
-As per the Strategy Brief 2024/25 MTREF, the next iteration of the Transparency Report is due is August 2025.
+As per the Strategy Brief 2024/25 MTREF, the next iteration of the Transparency Report is anticipated to be released in November 2025.

 6.1.7 SCM Bid Adjudication Committee (SCMBAC)